JoshAaronLevy/Electric-Slideshow/architecture-prompt.md

 Please:

-1. Replace any `internal import SwiftUI` with:
+1. Replace any `import SwiftUI` with:

    ```swift
    import SwiftUI
    ```
-2. Replace any `internal import Photos` with:
+2. Replace any `import Photos` with:

    ```swift
    import Photos